 - gNB has discontinuous backhaul.

-In these cases, existing enhancements may not work or need to be adjusted, such as:
+In these cases, existing enhancements may not work or need to be adjusted, because:

-- If ISL is involved in the backhaul connection, the satellite backhaul category can not be determined based on network configuration, and can not represent the latency over the satellite backhaul, which makes the PCF and AF not know whether existing QoS requirements can be met;
+- If ISL is involved in the backhaul connection, the satellite backhaul category can not be determined only based on network configuration (e.g. if a ISL between LEO and GEO is involved), and can not represent the latency over the satellite backhaul as delay introduced by multi-hops of ISL may largely contribute to whole backhaul latency), which makes the PCF and AF not know whether existing QoS requirements can be met;

-- If the backhaul connection of a gNB is changed, e.g. between satellite and terrestrial backhauls, between different types of satellite backhauls, or between satellite backhaul with ISL and feeder link, the gNB may be subject to service interruption, or UP connection lost.
+- If the backhaul connection of a gNB is changed, e.g. between satellite and terrestrial backhauls, between different types of satellite backhauls, or between satellite backhaul with ISL and feeder link, the gNB may be subject to service interruption, or UP connection lost if gNB IP address changes.

-- If a gNB has discontinuous backhaul, e.g. due to discontinuous satellite beam, there will be interruptions for signalling/data transmission.
+- If a gNB has discontinuous backhaul, e.g. due to discontinuous satellite beam projected by sparse satellite constellation, there will be interruptions for signalling/data transmission.

 Satellite link may have long packet delivery latency and limited bandwidth, so when satellite backhaul is used for a UE, it would be beneficial to shorten the backhaul connection, e.g. via providing EC(edge computing) service or enabling local switching on the satellite.
 According to current architectural requirements of supporting EC or local switching on the satellite, a UPF needs to be deployed on the satellite, which requires enhancing 5GS to support UPF on-board.
+Furthermore, to provide EC services (e.g. computing service for IoT applications), it is also required to deploy EC server(s) on the satellite.

 4 Objective